Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a

 I had to repair my air compressor pressure switch because it was leaking at the diaphragm between the 4 port base – I didn’t expect any real issues as I could tighten down the 4 bolts and it would be alright for a while.
-After looking into getting a new switch and learning more about them, I figured I’d just try to fix my existing one.
+After looking into buying a new pressure switch and learning more about them, I figured I’d just try to fix my existing pressure switch.

 I wish I would have looked for any pics or diagrams that would show a breakdown of how the switch is laid out internally before I tried it though – I wouldn’t have messed with it as, despite extensive searching, there is nothing!

 I have a 175 psi switch and didn’t realize the spring pressure would of been so great.
 I did not intend to take it all apart, but after removing the 4 Allen bolts, it separated from the base and I could not squeeze it back together, and trying to line up the bolt holes at the same time seemed impossible.